AndrewEllis93/Print-Tuning-Guide/README.md

 # Build Surface Adhesion

+- **(!)** Avoid touching your build surface as much as possible.
+Oils from your fingers will cause issues.
+Handle your spring steel with a clean rag or cloth.

 - **(!)
 Thoroughly wash all build plates with dish soap and water, followed by 70+% isopropyl alcohol.**
+    - You should do this even for brand new surfaces.
+    - Isopropyl alcohol does not do a great job of cleaning oils.
+It mostly just spreads them around.
+    - I keep a spray bottle of soapy wanted next to my printer.
+Using a paper towel, I scrub with soapy water, then again with isopropyl alcohol (IPA).
+    - Soap is not needed for every print.
+You can use IPA most of the time, with occasional soap when it needs further refreshing.

-- Smooth PEI:
+- **Smooth PEI:**
-    - Scuff with some Scotch-Brite or a similarly rough pot scrubber or sandpaper.
+    - **Scuff it up** with some Scotch-Brite or a similarly rough pot scrubber or sandpaper.
+This helps immensely.
+        - You can refresh the surface this way on occasion, just remember to wash it again afterwards.
     - Ensure that you actually *have* smooth PEI.
 Some spring steels, particularly the reverse side of some textured steels, are yellow/orange in appearance but do not actually have PEI applied.
 Inspect the edges of the plate to verify.

-- Textured PEI:
+- **Textured PEI:**
     - Needs more squish than smooth PEI, to push the filament into the cracks/dimples.

-- Avoid touching your build surface as much as possible.
-Oils from your fingers will cause issues.
-Handle your spring steel with a clean rag or cloth.

 - Ensure your PEI is not counterfeit.
 You may have to ask in the Discord for other' experiences with a given brand.
 If your PEI is clear rather than yellowish, it's fake.
+    - Stick to well-known brands.
-This is particularly prevalent with random Amazon brands or unknown Aliexpress sellers.
+    - This is prevalent with unknown AliExpress and Amazon sellers.
 # Pressure Advance

 Pressure advance changes the **distribution** of material, not the **amount** of material.